Raynes Park High School

 Raynes Park High School is a co-educational comprehensive school which educates students aged 11 to 19.
 It is in Raynes Park, England, coming under the London Borough of Merton.
 The school was established as a boys' grammar school in 1935.
-It has a sixth form, and has additional provision for children who have an autism spectrum condition and an Education, Health and Care Plan (EHCP).
+It has a sixth form.
+The school last had an Ofsted inspection in November 2024, when it was graded Good in all areas.

 Location

 Raynes Park High School is situated at the junction of the Kingston bypass (A3) and Bushey Road (A298).
 To the east, it is bounded by West Barnes Lane (B282), and just east of the boundary between the boroughs of Kingston upon Thames (New Malden) and Merton, and just north of the Shannon Corner junction of the A3/B282.

 TfL contracted bus routes that serve the school include 131, 152, 265, 655, K5, N87 with nearby National Rail stations include New Malden, Motspur Park and Raynes Park all operated by South Western Railway and all within the oyster fare zone.